aditya0520/Language-Modeling-and-Speech-to-Text-with-Transformers/README.md

 - **Inference Quality**: Successfully transcribed test samples into accurate English text.

 ### Notable Features
+- The encoder was trained on FBank or MFCC features, which were passed through CNN-pBLSTM embeddings for enhanced sequence representation.
 - The implementation leverages positional encoding and masking techniques to handle variable-length input sequences.
 - Fine-tuned hyperparameters such as attention heads, model dimensions, and learning rate schedules for optimal performance.

 ---